jy03189211/gameshop/README.md

 ### Additional features

 - Save/load and resolution feature
+    - IFrame passes information to its parent in JSON, which is parsed and added to the database.
 - 3rd party login
     - Our plan is to implement Google login provided by the Django social authentication mechanism.
 - RESTful API
 - Own game
-    - A game similar to flappy bird which has different variations, so-called "games" in our store.
+    - A game similar to flappy bird which has different variations, so-called "games", in our store.
 - Responsiveness
     - In addition to using Bootstrap, we will make needed adjustments to styling to make app fully responsive.
 - Social media sharing